 Live location is an important input to any on-demand dispatch, assignment and routing system.

-On-demand work may be assigned to workers that are out and about fulfilling other work, or are physically distributed in a region.
-Assignment systems use a number of factors to allocate work to a worker.
-Knowing the live location of available workers, and ranking them as nearest first from the first point of fulfillment (pickup, visit, delivery or gig location), becomes a critical input to dispatch systems.
+On-demand work may be assigned to drivers that are out and about fulfilling other work, or are physically distributed in a region.
+Assignment systems use a number of factors to allocate work to a driver.
+Knowing the live location of available drivers, and ranking them as nearest first from the first point of fulfillment (pickup, visit, delivery or gig location), becomes a critical input to dispatch systems.

 In the world of scheduled deliveries with fixed route plans, it is usual to have exceptions on the field (urgent orders, priority work, unexpected mishaps) where routes need to be dynamically modified and new work added to routes on the fly.

 To help with on-demand assignment use cases, HyperTrack provides Nearby API.
-Nearby search locates app users, figures out which ones are nearest to the location of interest, and returns them as a sorted list with nearest first by drive ETA.
+Nearby search locates drivers, figures out which ones are nearest to the location of interest, and returns them as a sorted list with nearest first by drive ETA.

 Use this POST Nearby API request to find available app users near work location.